Nick Brown

-Nicholas Hugh Brown (born 13 June 1950), known as Nick Brown, is a British former politician and trade unionist who served as Member of Parliament (MP) for Newcastle upon Tyne East between 1983 and 2024.
+Nicholas Hugh Brown (born 13 June 1950) is a British former politician and trade unionist who served as Member of Parliament (MP) for Newcastle upon Tyne East between 1983 and 2024.
 He represented the Labour Party until his resignation in 2023.
 Brown is the longest-serving Chief Whip of the Labour Party, discontinuously holding the position several times between 1997 and 2021 under Blair, Brown, Miliband, Corbyn and Starmer.

 Brown attended Cabinet as Government Chief Whip from 1997 until 1998 and again from 2008 until 2010, and as Agriculture Minister from 1998 to 2001.
 Brown also held the position of Regional Minister for the North East between 2007 and 2010.

 Early life

 Nicholas Hugh Brown was born in Hawkhurst, Kent, and brought up in Tunbridge Wells.
 He was educated at Tunbridge Wells Grammar School for Boys and the University of Manchester.
 After graduating from university, Brown worked in the advertising department of Procter & Gamble.
-He then became a legal adviser to the Northern Region of the GMBATU, later GMB, based in Newcastle upon Tyne.
+He then in 1978 became a legal adviser to the northern region of the GMBATU, later GMB, based in Newcastle upon Tyne.

 Political career

 Early political career: 1980–1997

 In 1980, Brown was elected to Newcastle City Council as a Labour councillor, representing the Walker ward.

 Brown was chosen as the new Labour Party candidate for the parliamentary seat after Mike Thomas, the Labour Member of Parliament (MP) for Newcastle upon Tyne East, defected to the SDP.
 Brown easily retained the seat for Labour at the 1983 general election.
 Originally elected to the Commons in the same year as Gordon Brown and Tony Blair, Brown was initially close to both men, but over time became his namesake Brown's staunchest ally, though the two are unrelated.

 Brown was first appointed to Labour's frontbench team in 1985 as a shadow solicitor general.
 In 1988, he was moved to the position of Treasury spokesperson before briefly becoming shadow spokesperson for health between 1994 and 1995.

 In the 1994 Labour leadership election, he supported Gordon Brown and acted as his unofficial campaign manager and, according to biographer Paul Routledge, advised against his withdrawing from the contest in Blair's favour.
 He backed Margaret Beckett for leadership.

-In 1995, Brown was appointed as Deputy Chief Whip in the House of Commons and played a central role in Parliament in trying to defeat the Conservative government's parliamentary agenda.
+In 1995, Brown was appointed as opposition Deputy Chief Whip in the House of Commons and played a central role in Parliament in trying to defeat the Conservative government's parliamentary agenda.